 Where can I get a copy of my receipt?

 Tax information can be found at www.monroecounty.gov.
-Click the “view/pay taxes on-line” link on the home page and follow the prompts to locate your payment history.
+Click the “view/pay taxes on-line” link on the home page and follow the prompts to locate your payment history (see detailed instructions at the top of this page).
 You may also pick it up in person at the Tax Receiver office.
 If you require a mailed copy of the receipt, please be aware that it will take 5 to 10 business days to fill the request.

 Contact Monroe County Treasury at 753-1190.